franke-hub/SDL/src/cpp/lib/pub/README.md

 to arise again and again.
 There is no separation of design and development.
 Code is just written, designed on the fly.
-Library code is written with the philosophy of get it working first, then get error paths working, then (if needed) optimize.
+Library code is written with the philosophy of "get it working," then get error paths working, then optimize.

 - Static objects
 The library contains static objects, and we have run into some of the known